bobdenotter/many-eyes-of-making/Session recap/My Beloved Monster and Me.md

 The first day of travel is largely uneventful.
 On the second day, Petr takes the time to write a letter to the Gatekeepers.

-“Dear Gatekeepers,
+“*Dear Gatekeepers,

-It is me, your friend Petr.
+*It is me, your friend Petr.
 I am writing you today to let you know my findings regarding Rydia, as you’ve asked me to do.
 My apologies for not writing any sooner, I have not had any opportunity to do so at an earlier time.
 As it happens, we’ve been in turmoil of events since I’ve rejoined the group after we last met.
 Most recently we were in Haka’torvak, where we barely managed to escape with our lives.

-Anyhow, about Rydia.
+*Anyhow, about Rydia.
 It is true that she is an enigma, but as I’ve now spent more time around her, I’m convinced that she is not what you fear.
 She might be corrupted by her involuntary interaction with the Tome of Vvaraak, but I’m convinced she is not inherently evil, nor did she seek out this corruption herself.

-In fact, we’ve been actively working together to find a way to untangle this whole shitstorm.
+*In fact, we’ve been actively working together to find a way to untangle this whole shitstorm.
 I will let you know more at a later time, because we’re still in the dark ourselves, so to say.
 During our travels we did meet up some of these Emerald Claw folks, and while I’m not certain of their motives just yet, I am confident that we best stay clear of them as best as possible.

-We are currently travelling to Sharn hoping to find more answers.
+*We are currently travelling to Sharn hoping to find more answers.
 From now on I will make sure to keep you updated in a more timely fashion.

-Greetings,
+*Greetings,

-Petr Petrson IV
+*Petr Petrson IV

-Also please give my warmest regards to Thom if he is still there with you.
+*Also please give my warmest regards to Thom if he is still there with you.

-PS.
+*PS.
 I am still grateful for the wonderful staff I’ve been given, it excellent for clobbering foes with.

-PPS.
+*PPS.
 I am aware we did not really discuss this when we previously met, but I have been keeping receipts of all necessary expenses.
 I’m sure the Gatekeepers’ bookkeeper will appreciate this.
 Haha see what I did there?”

 After he finishes writing the note, he notices a drawing on his door of what looks to be a zombie Azaka.
 There’s text underneath, that says “I know what you did in Newthrone.”
 He takes note of it, but doesn’t do anything else with it.
 The second day goes by without much hassle.

 Travel continues, and on one of the following days Galen finds himself on the deck as he notices a massive airship glide overhead.
 As he looks around, he realises they’re passing through a collection of airships that all hang above a seemingly small settlement.
 There’s dessert all around, with a massive piece of red dessert rock sticking out with some buildings on top of it.
 There’s a gleaming white airship dock above it all.

-Petr recognises this as Taer Shantara.
+Petr recognises this as [[Taer Shantara]].
 Most of the airships seem to be here to help with construction on that gleaming white building on the red rock.
 There’s large cacti dotted around the landscape in and around the buildings, with taps inside them that seem to be used for irrigation throughout the city.

 The city itself seems fairly new as a whole and Petr and Beck recall Fianin mentioning this place.
 She never wanted to go, because she hated Valenar elves.
 Taer Shantara is a new city that house Lyrandar is building for themselves and all the Khorvar in Eberron; a city for half-elves.